-We are pleased to offer a free editing service for Weill Cornell grant applicants.
+We are pleased to offer a free editing service for Weill Cornell grant applicants seeking external funding.
 As a program with limited capacity, we concentrate on the following prioritized grant categories:

 - Resubmissions of Scored But Not Funded grant applications

 - Junior faculty writing their first R01 grant, including FARM participants

 - Junior faculty career awards

 - Limited submission grants (for institutional nominees only)

 - Sections of large collaborative awards - for example, the introduction for a P01